aerogear/aerogear-digger-installer/provision-osx/README.md

 * [Confifure Proxy](#configure-proxy)

 ## Prerequisites
 * SSH access as a user with sudo permissions.
+A password can be provided if required with the `ansible_become_pass` variable.
 * `ansible_sudo_pass` variable set when running the job.
 * `xcode_install_user` variable set when running the job, otherwise Xcode tasks will be skipped.
 * `xcode_install_password` variable set when running the job, otherwise Xcode tasks will be skipped.